 1. Your Morning Routine Starts With Setting The Alarm

 The key to starting right is setting your alarm 15 minutes earlier.
-That might sound obvious, but allowing yourself an extra 15 minutes each day is all it takes to get organised and into a good mindset.
+That might sound obvious, but allowing yourself an extra 15 minutes each day is all it takes to get organized and into a good mindset.
 The key to waking up early (and actually getting out of bed rather than wearing your finger out on the snooze button) is to get into a good sleep routine, which might mean going to bed a bit earlier than usual.

 As a rule humans need anything from seven to nine hours of sleep a night.
 To figure out the optimal amount for you, count back 7.5 hours from the time you need to wake up (factoring in your extra 15 minutes) and if you’re not waking up naturally five minutes before you alarm, adjust your bedtime accordingly.